reputation-network/rey-gatekeeper/README.md

 ## Config
 A gatekeeper instances can be configured and tweaked via the following environment variables, the ones marked in **bold** are required for the server to start:

-- **TARGET**: The base url of the API where a REY app is running.
+- **TARGET_URL**: The base url of the API where a REY app is running.
 This url can have auth and path.
 Auth will be used as basic authorization between gatekeeper and the target.
 Path will be used as a path prefix for every request that reaches the gatekeeper server.
 - **ETH_NODE_URL**: Url of the ethereum node to connect to for executing smart contract calls.
 - **APP_ADDRESS**: The app address this gatekeeper instance is providing validation for.
 - *PORT*: Port to listen, defaults to `8080`